manuelgegenhuber/demo/git-cheatsheet.md

 <pre>git push origin:<branch name></pre>
 If you deleted a branch locally -> updates Github.
 Start with the branch-name right after the semicolon.
 (No space)
-<pre>git push origin:<branch name></pre>
-If you deleted a branch locally -> updates Github.
-Start with the branch-name right after the semicolon.
-(No space)

 <br>
 <br>